openiddict/openiddict-documentation/configuration/token-formats.md

 ### Disabling JWT access token encryption

-By default, **OpenIddict enforces encryption for all the token types it supports**.
+By default, **the OpenIddict server enforces encryption for all the token types it supports**.
 While this enforcement cannot be disabled for authorization codes, refresh tokens and device codes for security reasons, it can be relaxed for access tokens when integration with third-party APIs/resource servers is desired.
 Access token encryption can also be disabled if the resource servers receiving the access tokens don't fully support JSON Web Encryption.